AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

   systemctl restart postfix

-The cluster including PHP app server is fully setup now  and you can start adding accounts .Cluster automatically setus up DNS clustering and you should use master and slaves as the nameservers for the domain to ensure DNS LoadBalancing.
+The cluster including PHP app server is fully setup now and you can start adding accounts.Cluster automatically sets up DNS clustering and you should use master and slaves as the nameservers for the domain to ensure DNS LoadBalancing.

-.. tip:: Disable chkservd and all its drivers on slave dns only servers as chkservd can cause troubles in cluster operation.
+.. tip:: Disable chkservd and all its drivers on slave DNS only server's as chkservd can cause troubles in cluster operation.

-         Disable all cronjobs including upcp cron in slaves crontab ( upcp sometimes removes non-cpanel componets setup by the cluster )
+         Disable all cronjobs including upcp cron in slaves crontab ( upcp sometimes removes non-cpanel components set up by the cluster )